lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

 ....
 ```

-Then train on this file using the `train` function.
+Then tune on this file using the `tune` function.

 ```python
 from lamini import Lamini